grpc/grpc-swift-2/Sources/GRPCCore/Documentation.docc/Articles/Migration-guide.md

 One of the patches applied to the local copy of 1.x was to rename `protoc-gen-grpc-swift` to `protoc-gen-grpc-swift-v1`.
-If you previously used a script to generate your code, then run it again, ensuring that the copy of `protoc-gen-grpc-swift` comes from this package (as it will now be for 2.x).
+If you previously used a script to generate your code, then run it again, ensuring that the copy of `protoc-gen-grpc-swift-2` comes from this package (as it will now be for 2.x).

 If you didn't use a script to generate your code then refer to the [documentation][3] to learn how to generate gRPC Swift code.